Prurigo nodularis: Diagnosis and treatment

 How do dermatologists diagnose prurigo nodularis?

-Your dermatologist can often diagnose prurigo nodularis by examining the itchy bumps and patches on your skin.
+Your dermatologist can often diagnose prurigo nodularis by examining your skin for signs of this skin condition, such as itchy bumps and patches.

-If you have more than one skin condition, your dermatologist may need to scrape off a bit of skin or perform a skin biopsy.
+If it looks like you have more than one skin condition, your dermatologist may need to scrape off a bit of skin or perform a skin biopsy.
 The skin your dermatologist removes will be examined under a microscope.
 This close-up view helps your dermatologist give you an accurate diagnosis.

-Both a skin scraping and a skin biopsy can be performed during your appointment while you remain awake.
+Both the scraping and skin biopsy can be performed during your appointment while you remain awake.
 A scraping is exactly what it sounds like.
 Your dermatologist scrapes off a bit of skin.
 During a skin biopsy, your dermatologist numbs the area and then removes a small amount of skin.

 During your appointment, your dermatologist will also ask questions.
-This helps your dermatologist learn how the itch and bumps affect your life, whether you may have another condition, and important information that can affect your treatment plan.
+This helps them learn how the itch and bumps affect your life, whether you may have another condition, and important information that can affect your treatment plan.

-Because people who develop prurigo nodularis may have another disease, including diabetes, hepatitis C, and untreated HIV, you may need blood tests.
+Because people who develop prurigo nodularis may have another disease, including diabetes, hepatitis C, or untreated HIV, you may need blood tests.

 If you have prurigo nodularis, your dermatologist will create a treatment plan tailored to your needs.